 The equation is still a ratio, and the numerator still represents the signal.
 For a 2-sample t-test, the signal, or effect, is the difference between the two sample means.
 This calculation is straightforward.
-If the first sample mean is 20 and the second mean is 15, the difference or effect is 5.
+If the first sample mean is 20 and the second mean is 15, the effect is 5.

 Typically, the null hypothesis states that there is no difference between the two samples.
 In the equation, if both groups have the same mean, the numerator, and the ratio as a whole, equals zero.
 Larger differences between the sample means produce stronger signals.

 The denominator again represents the noise for a 2-sample t-test.
-However, there are two different values you can use depending on whether you assume that the variation in the two groups is equal or not.
+However, you can use two different values depending on whether you assume that the variation in the two groups is equal or not.
 Most statistical software let you choose which value to use.